Providing Social Security Number for American Opportunity Tax Credit

 Failure to provide a correct Social Security Number or TIN while claiming tax credits for specified education expenses may result in a penalty levied against the student by the IRS in the amount of $100, per year, until the missing or incorrect information is provided (26 C.F.R.
 1-60505-1(e)(4).)

-If we do not have your SSN on file, we may ask you to complete substitute form IRS W9-S, Request for Student's Taxpayer Identification Number, and return it by one of the following methods:
+If we do not have your SSN on file, we may ask you to complete substitute form IRS W9-S, Request for Student's Taxpayer Identification Number.

 Please note that your SSN will only be used for the purpose of preparing form 1098-T. If you have questions or need assistance, please email [email protected].